 If lithium ion battery charging is not undertaken in the proper manner, the battery operation can be impaired and they can even be destroyed - so care msut be taken.

 Proper charging of Li-ion batteries enables the best performance and longest operational life to be obtained.
 As a result, li-ion battery charging is normally undertaken in conjunction with a battery management system.
 This controls the level of charge, discharge and the rates at which these can occur.

-Lithium ion charge / discharge basics
+Lithium ion charge / discharge chemistry